 Short breaks services

-• spend time away from their parents, increasing their independence
+• independence: children and young people get to spend time away from their parents, boosting their independence

-• have fun with their friends, supporting their social skills
+• social skills: they have fun with friends, which helps develop their social skills

-• give parents and carers a break from caring responsibilities
+• parent or carer support: parents and carers get a break from their responsibilities

-Short breaks can occur during the day or evening, overnight or on weekends.
-They can last a few hours or several days and can be in various locations, like:
+Short breaks can happen during the day, evening, overnight, or on weekends.
+They can last from a few hours to several days and take place in various locations.

 Who are short breaks for?